-- · Cooling off time or time out;
+- Cooling off time or time out;

 - · Seating change within classroom;

 - Various age appropriate reflective assignments;

-- · Check in and check out sheet;
+- · Check in and check out sheet:

-- · Scholar conference with teacher or administrator
+- Scholar conference with teacher or administrator

 - · Parent phone call;

+- Parent conference:

-- · Parent conference;
+- · Circle conference; or restorative circle

-- · Circle conference; or Restorative action or assignment;
+- Restorative action or assignment to provide an opportunity to repair harm:

-- Verbal or written correction;
+- · Verbal or written correction;

 - Education/training;

-- Emotional Intelligence classes or activities;
+- · Emotional Intelligence classes or activities;

 - Participate in a book study;

 - · Research related articles;

-- Daily or weekly scholar improvement plan;
+- · Daily or weekly scholar improvement plan;

-- · Behavioral contract
+- Behavioral contract or recommitment to behavior contract;

-- · Safety plan;
+- Safety plan;

-- · Stay away agreement;
+- Stay away agreement;

-- Counseling by teachers, School counselors or campus leaders;
+- · Counseling by teachers, school counselors or campus leaders;

-- Conflict Resolution or mediation
+- Conflict resolution or mediation

 - Referral to Student Support Team;

-- · Community service or classroom service;
+- Community service or classroom service;

-- · School-related assigned tasks or duties;
+- School-related assigned tasks or duties;

 - Loss or restriction of privileges (e.g., eligibility to hold special positions, exemption from exams, etc.);

 - Consequences related to scholar participation in extracurricular activities, including removal, suspension, or restriction of participation;

-- · Removal from class to campus office;
+- Removal from class to campus office;

-- · Issuance of demerits:
+- · Issuance of demerits;

-- Confiscation of items:
+- Confiscation of items;

 - Referral to an outside agency or legal authority;

-- · Reverse suspension;
+- · Parent attends school day with scholar;

-- · Detention;
+- · Detention:

-- In-School Suspension;
+- In-school Suspension;

 - Other alternative placement, if available;

-- · Out-of-School Suspension;
+- · Out-of-school Suspension;

 - Expulsion.

 One or more of these disciplinary consequences may be issued to a scholar found to have violated the Code.
-If the Code does not specify the appropriate disciplinary consequence for a particular type of scholar conduct, the School may issue whatever disciplinary consequence is deemed reasonable and appropriate, with the exception of expulsion.
-A teacher may have additional rules and consequences for scholar conduct in the class-room which may result in discipline under this Code or may be enforced in addition to any discipline issued under this Code.
+If the Code does not specify the appropriate disciplinary consequence for a particular type of scholar conduct, the school may issue whatever disciplinary consequence is deemed reasonable and appropriate, with the exception of expulsion.
+A teacher may have additional rules and consequences for scholar conduct in the classroom which may result in discipline under this Code or may be enforced in addition to any discipline issued under this Code.